 Think Tank & Conference

-Make plans now to join us July 17-19, 2013, for the next STEM Think Tank and Conference!
-The organizing team – the STEM Consortium – has chosen "Girl Meets STEM: Developing the Next Generation of Professionals" as the conference theme for 2013.
+Make plans now to join us July 12-14, 2017, for the next STEM Think Tank and Conference!
+The organizing team – the STEM Consortium – has selected this year's conference theme: Disrupting Silos: Creating STEM Habits of Mind.

-The Think Tank and Conference will bring together national leaders in K12 education for girls and young women (independent, public, charter, and parochial), university K12 outreach coordinators and researchers, leaders of successful university STEM programs, girls' informal educators, and members of industry.
+The Think Tank and Conference will bring together national leaders in K12 education for girls and young women (independent, public, charter, and parochial), university K12 outreach coordinators and researchers, STEM university faculty, girls' informal educators, and members of industry.
 Please plan to attend if you teach or work with girls and young women in a STEM field.
 Our conference theme will allow us to discuss and learn more from each of these groups, translating lessons learned across the lives of females.

 The Think Tank & Conference is funded in part by the E.E.
 Ford Foundation, through the Center for STEM Education for Girls.